lesleycw/Agility2020-301-Federation/lab1.rst

 Lab 1: SAML Access Guided Configuration (AGC) Lab
 =================================================

-The purpose of this lab is to configure and test a SAML Federation Services.
+The purpose of this lab is to configure and test SAML Federation Services.
 This lab will be configured in two parts.

 In Part 1, Students will leverage Access Guided Configuration (AGC) to